 Some of the highest quality dentistry is conservative dentistry.
 Dental bonding is a very light handed treatment option.
 Those who have sustained only minor dental damage or decay can benefit from dental bonding.
 During this procedure, a cosmetic dentist carefully applies tooth-colored composite resin to the affected area, then shapes it to blend in with your smile.
 Bonding serves both restorative and cosmetic purposes.
 Composite resin is the same material that is used to fill cavities.
 Using an artistic eye and modern methods, Dr. Fondriest can achieve natural-looking results with this cost-effective option.

 Larger cavities and fractures often require dental crowns, as fillings are usually not strong enough to support the tooth structure.
 There are several types of crowns available.
 When possible, Dr. Fondriest recommends an all-porcelain crown.
 Crafted from multiple layers of medical-grade ceramic, porcelain crowns mimic the way that natural teeth reflect light.
 A porcelain crown is one of the most aesthetic choices one can make when trying to restore a lifelike smile.
+Best of all, there is no black line at the gumline.

 Porcelain-Fused-to-Metal (PFM) Crowns